RandomHashTags/destiny/README.md

 It provides middleware and routers, which are written using Swift Macros, for processing requests.

-Features like native embedded support, TLS, Web Sockets, and HTTP2 are coming soon.
+Features like native compression, CORS, embedded support, TLS, Web Sockets, and HTTP2 are coming soon.

 ## Getting started
 coming soon...